World's First Coin:

-The question of the world's first coin, long debated, is still very much debated.
+The question of the world's oldest coin, the first coin, has long been debated and is still very much debated today.
 In trying to answer the question, much depends on the definition you use for "coin."
 All coins are money (doesn't include tokens and other exonumia) but not all money is in the form of coinage.
 Much also depends on how you interpret the archeological and numismatic evidence or whose interpretations you believe.
 And much depends on how definitive you feel the evidence needs to be before you put forth or accept any given theory.

 The above coin is smaller in diameter than U.S. half dime but is thick as a pebble and weighs almost as much as a U.S. quarter.
 It's made of electrum, an alloy of gold and silver called "white gold" in ancient times (50-60 percent gold with these coins).
 At the time of its minting, it may have been worth about a month's subsistence, a sizeable chunk of change.
 One of the many fascinating aspects of this coin is the mysterious sunburst above the lion's eye.
 Another is the widespread debate among scholars about the coin's purpose and dating.